 - Is it user-friendly for both you and your customers?

-- Are all app’s, plugins and modules included or should they be added to the cost analysis?
+- Are all app’s, plugins and modules you need included, or should they be added to the cost analysis?

 - Are there limits on the number of products you can carry?